Diosdado Cabello

-Allegations of corruption involving Cabello includes being head of an international drug trafficking organization, accepting bribes from Derwick Associates for public works projects in Venezuela, using nepotism to reward friends and family members and directing colectivos while paying them with funds from Petróleos de Venezuela.
+Cabello has been accused by Venezuelan defectors and pro-opposition media of being a major figure in the Cartel of the Suns, using nepotism to reward friends and family members, and directing colectivos while paying them with funds from Petróleos de Venezuela.
 In 2013, there were at least 17 formal corruption allegations lodged against Cabello in Venezuela's prosecutors office.
-On 26 March 2020, the U.S. Department of State offered $10 million for information to bring him to justice in relation to drug trafficking and narco-terrorism.
+On 26 March 2020, the U.S. Department of State offered $10 million for information leading to his arrest and/or conviction by the US in relation to drug trafficking and narco-terrorism.

-Often described as the second most, if not the most, powerful man in Venezuela, Reuters notes that Cabello possesses significant "sway with the military and lawmakers plus close links to businessmen."
-Despite serving as the leader of Chavez' party, his overall reputation is that of a pragmatist rather than an ideologue.
+Described in 2013 as the second most powerful man in Venezuela, Reuters wrote in 2012 that Cabello possessed significant "sway with the military and lawmakers plus close links to businessmen."

 Early life and education

 Diosdado Cabello was born in El Furrial, in the state of Monagas.
 In 1987, he graduated second in his class from the Venezuelan Military Academy.
 His measured intelligence quotient (IQ) was ranked as the fifth-highest among all students in the institution's history.
 His background is in engineering.
 He has an undergraduate degree in systems engineering from the Instituto Universitario Politécnico de las Fuerzas Armadas Nacionales and a graduate degree in engineering project management from the Andrés Bello Catholic University.